ShiMin-111/APU-Hostel-Management-Fees-Payment-System-AHMFPS-/README.md

 # APU-Hostel-Management-Fees-Payment-System-AHMFPS-
-AHMFPS is a hostel management fees payment system designed for APU in order to increase efficiency in managing room, resident and management fee
+AHMFPS is a hostel management fees payment system built in JAVA, designed for APU in order to increase efficiency in managing room, resident and management fee

 Features:
 1. Manager - handle end user registration & fix rate of fees